airqo-platform/AirQo-api/src/spatial/README.md

 ```

 ## Notes and troubleshooting
-- Timestamps must be ISO 8601 (`YYYY-MM-DDTHH:MM:SS`); the analysis endpoints reject identical start/end times and ranges longer than 12 months.
 - `must_have_locations` must fall inside the supplied polygon for site selection.
 - BigQuery/Earth Engine operations require valid service account credentials and access to the configured datasets and buckets.
 - Redis is optional; if unavailable the heatmap endpoints still work but skip caching.